-developing the DAS UK Holdings Risk Management Strategy to align with the ERGO Group Strategy;

-- acting as the independent second line strategic lead for the establishment of an ERMF in DAS UK; - ensuring that the risk management culture of DAS UK is designed and implemented to support a clear set of risk appetites as articulated by the DAS UK Holdings Board; - designing, implementing and monitoring the ERMF and ICS risk assessment framework across DAS UK.
-This includes the ORSA process and the provision of assurance to the DAS LEI Board; - being responsible for the effective design and implementation of a Whistleblowing regime for DAS UK; - acting as the Data Protection Officer for DAS UK and oversee the management of second line processes for information assurance, data protection, financial crime, and conduct and regulatory compliance; - being accountable for the effective design and implementation of DAS LEI's Conduct Risk Management Framework across DAS UK and to advise, support, review and challenge the business' management of all conduct risk (through first line conduct risk identification, measurement (including adherence to the Board's risk appetite), management, monitoring and reporting processes); - designing and maintaining (in conjunction with Company Secretary) appropriate Approved Persons, Fit and Proper, and Senior Managers and Certification Regime ("SMCR") processes; and - maintaining oversight of and ensuring effective implementation and embedding of SMCR policies, processes and procedures.
+- Developing the DAS UK Holdings Risk Management Strategy to align with the ERGO Group Strategy; - Acting as the independent second line strategic lead for the establishment of an ERMF in DAS UK: - Ensuring that the risk management culture of DAS UK is designed and implemented to support a clear set of risk appetites as articulated by the DAS UK Holdings Board; - Designing, implementing and monitoring the ERMF and ICS risk assessment framework across DAS UK.
+This includes the ORSA process and the provision of assurance to the DAS LEI Board; - Being responsible for the effective design and implementation of a Whistleblowing regime for DAS UK; - Acting as the Data Protection Officer for DAS UK and oversee the management of second line processes for information assurance, data protection, financial crime, and conduct and regulatory compliance; - Being accountable for advice, support, review and challenge across DAS UK and DAS LEI of the business' management of all conduct risk (through first line conduct risk identification, measurement (including adherence to the Board's risk appetite), management, monitoring and reporting processes); - Designing and maintaining (in conjunction with Company Secretary) Fit and Proper, and Senior Managers and Certification Regime ("SMCR") processes; and - Maintaining oversight of and ensuring effective implementation and embedding of SMCR policies, processes and procedures.
 The regulation aims to reduce harm to consumers and strengthen market integrity by making individuals more accountable for their conduct and competence.